twilio-labs/serverless-toolkit/packages/serverless-twilio-runtime/Readme.md

 ### Create a new Twilio service

-- Create a new service using the standard Node.js template, specifying a unique name for your app: `serverless create -t azure-nodejs -p <appName>`
+- Create a new service using the standard Node.js template, specifying a unique name for your app: `serverless create -t twilio-nodejs -p <appName>`
 - `cd` into the generated app directory: `cd <appName>`
 - Install the app's NPM dependencies, which includes this plugin: `npm install`